ParthenosWP4/Workshops/index.md

 #### Every TEI file must be validated against the [SSK TEI schema](https://ssk.readthedocs.io/en/latest/2_ssktei.html#schema).

-The link to add in the XML declaration is the following: https://raw.githubusercontent.com/ParthenosWP4/SSK/master/spec/TEI_SSK_ODD.rng
+In case you want to start from scratch, the link to add in the XML declaration is the following: https://raw.githubusercontent.com/ParthenosWP4/SSK/master/spec/TEI_SSK_ODD.rng

 ```xml